MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 ---
-title: Creating a PseudoConsole session
+title: Creating a Pseudoconsole session
 description: A pseudoconsole session will allow an application to host the activities of a character-mode application
 author: miniksa
 ms.author: miniksa